flores/haproxyctl/README.md

 * Provides Nagios and Cloudkick health checks
 * chkconfig/service-able for Redhat folk

-[Here](http://borderstylo.com/posts/228-haproxy-the-quick-and-the-dirty)'s a blog post about the inspiration for it:
+[Here](http://borderstylo.com/posts/228-haproxy-the-quick-and-the-dirty)'s a blog post about the inspiration for it.

 Installation
 ------------